derekwong68/vendora_ecommerce_analysis_dashboard/README.md

 **Sales:**

-● Though the gaming monitor had the highest amount of orders, Airpods generated the most sales and made up nearly 40-50% of all sales from 2019-2022.
+● Though the gaming monitor had the highest amount of orders, Airpods generated the most sales and made up nearly 40-50% of all sales from 2019-2022. <br>
 ● Most of the sales were made through direct marketing channels with email in second.

 **Avg Time to Ship:**

 ● Most products range from 3-4 days with the Bose Headphone and Apple iPhone ranging from 1 to 6 days due to having little orders.

 # Recommendations & Next Steps

-● Investigate why Bose Headphones and Apple iPhones are underperforming.
+● Investigate why Bose Headphones and Apple iPhones are underperforming. <br>
 ● Investigate why the affiliate and social media marketing channels are underforming and how it could be improved.